nickhinchliffe/ITSupportUI/README.md

 3. If you machine does not have node or npm, please download Node.js to support servers and react: https://nodejs.org/en/download/
 4. In the cloned repository, type: npm install.
 This will update the npm version of the package to the one currently on the local machine.
 ### Run
-1. Start the UI to Watson server, which lives in the same folder, by typing: node src/server.js
-2. Start the customer-server server, again which lives in the same folder, by typing: node src/customerToStaffServer.js
-3. Start the customer UI by typing npm start
+1. Start this react app by using: npm start

 ## Demo video
 https://www.youtube.com/watch?v=ehB_B5myxyI